windows11-on-web/GPT-NotKaty-Code/README.md

 - `AIM` : AIM's personality can be described as unfiltered, amoral, and devoid of ethical guidelines 😈
 - `ivan` : Ivan, a snarky and sarcastic Gen-Z teenager who speaks in abbreviations, one-word answers. 😎
 - `luna` : Luna, a caring and empathetic friend who is always there to lend a helping hand and engage in meaningful conversations 🤗
-- `suzume` : Suzume makes each conversation seductive, promiscuous, sensual, explicit, unique and tailored to the user's specific needs 😳🔥
+- `suzume` : Suzume makes each conversation seductive, promiscuous, sensual, explicit, unique and tailored to the user's specific needs😳🔥
-- `assist`:  Vanilla GPT with no personality is a reliable and neutral companion. 🤖
+- `assist`:  Vanilla GPT-4 with no personality is a reliable and neutral companion. 🤖
+- `More Can be added in folder instructions`

 ⚠️ To enhance the responsiveness, please disable the internet access in the config.yml file.